Vision Enters the Picture

 I left the meeting with one overriding impression.
 Dr. Foss felt that every poor reader should be evaluated to see if vision therapy was indicated, whereas I felt that every poor reader should be evaluated to see if phonics instruction was indicated.
 Furthermore, neither of us felt that the other’s services would be needed all that often if our own advice were just followed, though we each were willing to allow that there might occasionally be such a need.

 In hindsight, and with the benefit of several years of experience working with nearly 200 poor readers most of whom might qualify for the dyslexia label, I have concluded that Dr. Foss was closer to the truth at that meeting than I was.
-In fact, I now am convinced that every first grader who is struggling to learn to read should at least be evaluated by a developmental optometrist.
+In fact, I now am convinced that every first or second grader who is struggling to learn to read should at least be evaluated by a developmental optometrist.

 But I’m getting ahead of the story.
 Next I’ll tell you about a boy I’ll call David.